Liquid-radium/reDocs.ai/submission.md

       - this is appended to the empty list code_for_gpt and embeddings respectively which can be used for further natural language processing tasks
       - the embeddings with maximum length is found out and the rest of the embeddings are padded for consistent input into a neural network, which in this case is GPT (improves effeciency).
 GPT makes use of transformer architecture, which is a special kind of neural network system.
       - depending on whether the mock_response is true or false, OpenAI API is called, in which the system prompt and user prompts are given to the GPT
-      - the system prompt acts as the short statement which helps the GPT generate the required output based on the input prompt
+      - the system prompt acts as the short statement which helps the GPT generate the required output based on the given user prompt
     2. Code embeddings:
        - embeddings are created using BertTokenizer
        - tokens are created using the tokenize function and special tokens are added at the beginning and end of each token sequence for the following reasons: it marks the boundary for each sequence, and for attention mechanism (which is used in GPT) to anchor the embedding in place
-       - these token sequences are then converted into tensors using pytorch, which is a compatible format to feed into a neural network.
+       - these token sequences are then converted into token_ids, which is a required step while using the BERT model specefically.
+It is then converted into tensors using pytorch, which is a compatible format to feed into GPT.
 This is then fed into a neural network based model which returns the embeddings needed
        - the size and representation of the embeddings is handled using the embeddings function
     3. Handling large code files:
        - code refactoring helps handle large code files by enhancing the readability and retaining classes and functions which have higher significance in the overall block of code